- City Officials

-- Property Owner Consent: If the host/STR operator is a renter or lessee, a signed and notarized Property Owner Authorization form is required.
+- Property Owner Consent: If the individual attempting to register the unit/property is not an owner, a signed and notarized Property Owner Authorization form is required.
 See Documentation Required below for form.

 - No Pending Citations: The dwelling unit or primary residence shall not be the subject of any active or pending code enforcement actions or violations pursuant to the City’s Municipal Code.